 Think Through Transportation

 Getting around a new city with a baby is many people’s largest barrier to traveling as a family – it’s not that bad!
 We promise!
 It just takes some extra planning.
-We brought Coen’s car seat with us (it checks for free!) so that we could take taxis when needed, but hiring a car was usually our last resort because taking a taxi meant carrying around our car seat all day!
+We brought Coen’s high back booster seat with us (it checks for free!) so that we could take taxis when needed, but hiring a car was usually our last resort because taking a taxi meant carrying around our car seat all day!
 Adjustable Mifold booster car seat was our right choice.

 Public transportation in Europe is incredible so we took advantage of that whenever possible – it was so wonderful to load Coen in his stroller at our apartment, let him fall asleep on the walk to the metro and then enjoy our train ride around the city.
 Google maps in an incredible tool to help you plan your routes around new cities via walking, train and bus.
 Just think of your travel time as part of the adventure – or nap time if your little one naps well in a stroller!